toxydose/instagram_get_userid/README.md

 # How it works

-The scripts scrapes the site https://smashballoon.com/instagram-feed/find-instagram-user-id/ and retreives the user id from the Instagram username.
+The scripts scrapes the site https://smashballoon.com/instagram-feed/find-instagram-user-id/ and retrieves the user id from the Instagram username.

 # Installation & usage